brucemack/microlink/docs/el_supplement.md

 Each repeating pattern contains:

 * One byte: SDES item type.
 * One byte: item length information.
+It's possible for this length to be zero, in which case there is no item content.
 * N bytes: Variable-length content, without any special termination.

 The termination of this repeating pattern requires some specific handling.
 From